Alaska WIndjammer Kites

 Above: Laura Green snowkiting on Mendenhall Lake, Juneau.

-The best Juneau snowkite spots are Twin Lakes, Mendenhall Lake, the sandy Beach ballfield, and the Icefield.
+The best Juneau snowkite spots are Twin Lakes, Mendenhall Lake, the Sandy Beach ballfield, and the Icefield.
 South Twin Lake has the best snowkiting wind in town.
 Mendenhall Lake is great when it blows, but is not usually windy in winter.

 Beware thin ice near inlets and outlets in both lakes.
 Stay well clear of the power lines, light poles, and Egan Expressway at Twin Lakes; and thin ice and calving icebergs near the Mendenhall Glacier.